kpvarma/crudify/README.md

 ### CRUD APIs for User Types

 Dynamic CRUD APIs are generated for each Devise-managed user type.
-For example, if you have Student and Teacher models managed by Devise, the following routes are available:
+For example, if you have Student and Faculty models managed by Devise, the following routes are available:

 Example for Student: